 Another event resulted in reactor power being downgraded due to inadequate thermal hydraulic performance following core reconstruction.
-Fuel assemblies experienced excessive vibrations after the core was reconstructed with new fuel assemblies.
-Detailed investigations showed that vibrations were related to the fuel temperature, but the root cause could not be conclusively established.
+Excessive vibrations of fuel assemblies were experienced after the core was reconstructed with new fuel assemblies.
+Detailed investigations showed that vibrations were related to the fuel temperature but the root cause could not be conclusively established.
 Modifications to the top grid plate and fuel end fittings were carried out to improve thermal hydraulic performance, and reactor power was limited to less than design power to limit the coolant temperature.